Where to stay in Cornwall: a quick guide to picking the perfect base

 The tiny back-street pubs where locals chatter, those minutes that turn to hours on your new favourite beach admiring the scenery, the leisurely indulgence of a long lunch gazing out to sea.

-Cornwall – very much like my home region of Dorset and the Jurassic Coast – is a place to cherish, to slow down, and embrace the fact you’ll almost certainly plan a return trip to take more of it in.
-While Summer is undoubtedly the most popular time to visit, I’ve explored it in all seasons, and the bonus of avoiding those peak months is twofold.
-Firstly, the crowds disappear in the winter months, as I learnt at my cousins’ St. Ives wedding last January wandering the enchantingly quiet streets.
+Cornwall – very much like my home region of Dorset and the Jurassic Coast – is a place to cherish, slow down, and embrace the fact you’ll almost certainly plan a return trip to take more of it in.
+While Summer is undoubtedly the most popular time to visit the best places in South West England, I’ve explored it in all seasons, and the bonus of avoiding those peak months is twofold.
+Firstly, the crowds disappear in the winter months, as I learnt at my cousins’ St. Ives wedding last January, wandering the enchantingly quiet streets.
 Secondly, the prices of accommodation and minimum night requirements also dwindle.

 While it’s not surprising July and August often require a one-week stay, companies like Classic Cottages often have more flexible terms outside of the peak months, so you can easily stay in a few places, without rushing around.